TYPE DESIGN INFORMATION PAGE last updated on Fri Sep 15 20:34:22 EDT 2023

 Type scene in Nevada

 Annie Opitz Olsen, a graduate of the University of Nevada, Reno, was previously a Reno printer and calligraphy teacher.
 She works for Wycliffe Bible Translators and has given type design training workshops in Bangalore and Mexico City.
 Creator (with Victor Gaultney) at SIL International (Dallas, TX) of the Open Font License package of sans serif fonts called Andika Design Review (2006, weights called A through G).
-She writes: Andika is a sans serif, Unicode-compliant font designed especially for literacy use, taking into account the needs of beginning readers.
+Andika means "to write" in Swahili.
+Annie writes: Andika is a sans serif, Unicode-compliant font designed especially for literacy use, taking into account the needs of beginning readers.
 The focus is on clear, easy-to-perceive letterforms that will not be easily confused with one another.
+Andika was develioped between 2004 and 2015.
 It contains about 600 glyphs.
-Currently, the fonts are named Andika DesRev A and Andika DesRev B. Alternate URL where one finds Andika Basic (2008).
-See also here.
-Speaker at ATypI 2009 in Mexico City, where she updated the type world on the newest features of Andika, which is constantly being expanded.
-Interview.
-Google Font Directory link.
-[Google] [More] ⦿
+The early fonts were called Andika DesRev A and Andika DesRev B. The current fonts, Andika, Andika Basic (2008) and Andika New Basic (2015) are here.
+See also Fontsquirrel and Google Fonts.
+In 2020, the design of Andika New Basic is attributed to Victor Gaultney, Annie Olsen, Pablo Ugerman in one place and Victor Gaultney, Annie Olsen, Julie Remington, Don Collingsworth and Eric Hays in another.

 Astigmatic One Eye